void-type/VoidCore/README.md

 There are many helpers to build an application with...

-* Serilog multiplatform file logging.
+* Serilog multi-platform file logging.
 * Active Directory group authorization.
 * HTTPS with redirection and HSTS headers.
 * Antiforgery for SPAs.